 (WHTM) — It’s Cyber Monday, the e-commerce version of Black Friday.
 The National Retail Federation coined the term in 2005 to encourage people to take advantage of online shopping.
 Cyber Monday 2020 was reported to be the biggest digital shopping day in U.S. history, with Americans shelling out $10.8 billion with the click of a mouse.

 But what, pray tell, does the word “cyber” mean, and where does it come from?
-The word it is derived from is thousands of years old, it’s in the Greek translation of the Old Testament.
+The word from which it is derived is thousands of years old and is in the Greek translation of the Old Testament.
 As for its meaning, well, that gets complicated.

-Defining cybernetics was difficult then, and even more so now, because it has become part of so many disciplines, from biology to engineering to medicine to, of course, computers.
+Defining cybernetics was difficult then, and it is even more so now because it has become part of so many disciplines from biology to engineering to medicine to, of course, computers.
 Central to the field is the concept of feedback — the outcomes of actions are used as inputs for further action.
 It didn’t take long for the “cyber” part of cybernetics to get detached and glued on to other words.
-One such early word is “cybernation” referring to “theory, practice, or condition of control by machines”.
+One such early word is “cybernation” referring to “theory, practice, or condition of control by machines.”
 (We’ll get back to cybernation later.)

-Starting in the 1990s, the use of “cyber” exploded, for just about anything connected with computers and the internet.
+Starting in the 1990s, the use of “cyber” exploded for just about anything connected to computers and the internet.
 Everything was cyber-this or cyber-that.
-(It is to wonder, though, why we don’t talk to each other on cyberphones).
+(It is to wonder, though, why we don’t talk to each other on “cyberphones”).
 In fact, it got used so much, people complained it was being overused and should be replaced with something better.